-22. How are students' birthdays recognized?
+21. How are students' birthdays recognized?
 Teachers recognize student birthdays in their classrooms in many different ways.
-If a parent wishes to buy ice cream for the class or send in a snack (per district guidelines which are under the "Snacks" section below), please coordinate that with your child's teacher.
+If a parent wishes to buy ice cream for the class or send in a snack (per district guidelines which are under the "Snacks" section below), please coordinate that with your child's teacher ahead of time.
 Teachers nor students should pass out birthday party invitations at school.
 Invitations should be sent via mail or other means.